 When children are growing, like during the adolescent growth spurt, their appetites naturally spike.

-You will see this demonstrated by more hunger and food intake.
+You will see this demonstrated by more hunger and increased food intake.

 Allowing seconds, or perhaps, thirds during these growth periods is perfectly fine.